markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 Regenerating resources use top-level `resource_regen` rules.
 For example, `[resource_regen.MP]` restores mana over real-time seconds, carries fractional progress between ticks, and clamps the result to `MAX_MP`.
-This keeps MP restoration in the ruleset instead of in individual scripts or screen widgets.
+This keeps MP restoration in the ruleset instead of in individual behavior graphs or screen widgets.

 Resource nodes are separate from inventory materials.
 For example, `wild_herb_node` is a placed world item with `static = true`, `resource_id =